Stafford man charged with following women in three separate incidents

 One occurred just before 10 a.m. on Sept.
 8 in the 3100 block of Lee Highway near Interstate 66.
 A woman told police she was walking on a trail when she saw a man — who they say was later identified as McCarthy — walking toward her from a distance.
 When she turned around and started walking away from him, he walked faster and got closer to her, according to police.

-When McCarthy caught up to her, he grabbed her hip, and “touched her inappropriately,” according to police.
-The woman yelled and the man then fled.
+When McCarthy caught up to her, he grabbed her hip and “touched her inappropriately,” according to police.
+The woman yelled, and the man then fled.

 A second incident happened around 1:30 p.m. on Oct.
 9 in the 3900 block of Wilson Boulevard near the Clarendon Metro stop, according to police.